 At Numbrs, the security and protection of our customers’ data is our number one priority.
-With the security measures we have implemented, we can strictly protect and control the flow of customer data whilst simultaneously guaranteeing the kind of secure and seamless user experience that is expected from a first-rate financial services app like Numbrs.
+With the security measures we have implemented, we can strictly protect and control the flow of customer data whilst simultaneously guaranteeing the kind of secure and seamless user experience that is expected from a first-rate Smart Wallet app like Numbrs.

 These security measures are implemented at all stages of development of the Numbrs app from the earliest conceptualisation to regular app updates.
 As such, these measures are not solely undertaken by our dedicated security team but are part of our overall company strategy and culture.

 The following article provides a detailed account of Numbrs’ approach to security in designing, maintaining and updating the Numbrs app

 People: where it all starts

 The weakest link in any security system are the people who build and maintain that system.
 Security vulnerabilities ultimately come down to oversights made by the people who design and/or implement a system.
 Therefore, hiring the right people is critical to ensure the right security culture is created within the organisation, especially within engineering.

 This process begins with the engineers who write the code that makes up the Numbrs app.
 As part of our hiring process, all potential candidates are asked security-specific questions pertaining to cryptography, secure app design and other common security concerns.
 The results of this process contribute significantly to our overall decision-making process, ensuring that every engineer hired has a solid understanding of security, thereby enabling our actual security team to focus on more advanced security aspects of the app.

 Once hired, every staff member must learn Numbrs’ security policy and go through a comprehensive security awareness training session followed by an exam to ensure that they understand the policy and its relevance to the company’s security and its users.
 Key topics such as customer data privacy, data security and phishing awareness are covered.